 Welcome to Benedictine hospitality on the Camas Prairie!

-Set against the beautiful background of the Monastery of St. Gertrude in Cottonwood, Idaho.
+Join in the festivities on August 6, 2023, set against the beautiful background of the Monastery of St. Gertrude in Cottonwood, Idaho.